ashutoshmjain/gita/src/thought.md

 Unintended maybe, but size was important to pass the minimum threshold for training text to human brain - a complex neural network evolved over millions of iterations.
 Words must be written in every possible context.
 New words were created to capture the finest of emotions, and subtleties of human behavior -  and to capture that mysterious unexplained beyond mortal cognition.
 The language had an uncompromising syntax - to convey exact meaning in an unfettered written format - to make good for the lack of facial expressions.
 But more importantly, the intent was to make it people's scripture - as addictively consuming as the reality itself - that once started, makes one crave for more; and never forgotten if completed - a permanent layer of foundational web of thoughts (`Sanskaras`) - personal history !

 And as if technical challenges were trivial - the quest was to determine the righteous !
 As many conflicting views existed as the pair of eyes to look at.
-Who would determine the right path and why should everyone else subscribe to singular nature of truth ?
+Who would determine the right path and why should everyone subscribe to singular nature of truth ?
 The value must be universally visible irrespective of cast, creed, traits or the nature of work.
-The accrual and exchange must be permission-less and controls fully decentralized. `Bramh` could only provide the vessel to carry such information - the knowledge must be impregnated by `Vishnu` himself - one open, decentralized, complete and permissionless, yet unexpressed - the singular underlying truth of the creation (`Srishti` [^srishti]).
+The accrual and exchange must be permission-less and controls fully decentralized. `Bramh` could only provide the vessel to carry such information - the knowledge must be impregnated by `Vishnu` himself - one unity, open, decentralized, complete and permissionless, yet unexpressed - the singular underlying truth of the creation (`Srishti` [^srishti]).

 ---

-The script `Devnagri`, scribing techniques, and the immensity of intent - being coincidental, fed on each other - a three-way complementarity [^three].
+The script `Devnagri`, scribing techniques, and the august scope - being coincidental, fed on each other - a three-way complementarity [^three].
 Thousands of years later, the opportunity arose again, Mark Twain claimed first ever typewritten manuscript - Adventures of Tom Sawyer.
 A new scribing machine he used - Typewriter with QWERTY layout - but he fell short on inventing his own language!
 Tom Sawyer was written in English - a masterpiece of American literature and the best-selling of Twain's works nevertheless.
 Maybe Twain's  English is unique for his lexicon - mixed with insights of his travels and wit !

 There are many other examples where artifacts shine because of the dualities they resolve, but it is hard to find a three-way initiation of new - a prerequisite to manifest a universe - a new abstracted layer of conscious experience.
 I looked at many path-breaking discoveries, but nothing really qualified except for one in our recent past - though in a vastly different context.
 This time to introduce humanity with digital word.
 Need I say it too changed the world :

 <div style="padding-left:40px;font-size:0.9em;">

 "C" programming language and modern keyboards [^c] came into shape alongside Unix - the first portable operating system - a three-way complementarity.
 Before Unix, software and hardware were tied at the hip.
 Unix-like systems have been ported to almost every hardware architecture - from mainframes to smartphones - hardware-agnostic.
 The input method shifted to software rather than being hardware specific.
-Another way to think - Unix fragmented to jailbreak the hardware and the hardware companies trying to centralize the gains.
+Another way to think - Unix fragmented to jailbreak the hardware and the hardware companies trying to centralize the knowledge.
 Birth of a digital infrastructure layer - a user is assured of same set of utilities no matter what underlying physical circuitry!

 </div>

 The way software transformed every aspect of modern life - and is now redefining  the foundation of value exchange; the written word rewired then existing social, political and fiscal fabric.
 First multilateral [^multi] economic system emerged atop "one on one" barter.
 Power structures reconfigured themselves.
 Kingdoms had to capitulate to figure out new methods of taxation.

 Just like our adoption to the digital word, the groundwork [^groundwork] for the prior shift started much earlier.
 It was the work of many giant generations building over previous.
 The most important piece, however, was to find a purpose to scribe -  a root reference narrative that would span ages without losing its luster.
 No one could fathom to what avail, but the cause appeared worth dedicating many lives.
-Thousands of scribes would spend millions of hours to copy, rewrite and improve `Mahabharata`,  just as Unix morphed into BSDs, Solaris, AIX, HP-UX, Minix, Linux and Android and many more including countless variants of each.
+Thousands of scribes would spend millions of hours to copy or contribute to `Mahabharata`,  just as Unix morphed into BSDs, Solaris, AIX, HP-UX, Minix, Linux and Android and many more including countless variants of each.

 You may find the comparison rather odd - an amusing flight of imagination!
 What could be common in first scribed narrative and first truly portable operating system ?
 The way Unix was ported on range of architectures; `Mahabharata` was the reason to scribe on different materials in all sorts of shapes and sizes - temple walls to palm leafs.
 A narrative so potent that it motivated scribes to find better canvass and ink - faster tools to write.
 In a way it kick-started a race to innovate.